zmaril/heroku-buildpack-clojure/README.md

 Apps will be built with `lein with-profile production compile :all` by default.
-To specify a different build, (for example, precompiling assets or avoiding AOT compilation) check an executable `bin/build` script into your repository and it will be run instead.
+To specify a different build, (for example, precompiling assets or avoiding AOT compilation or run shell commands after a Leiningen task) check an executable `bin/build` script into your repository and it will be run instead.

 If you have dependencies which are not available in any public repositories, try using the